 Listening to the album while following these scores, they are certainly faithful to the recorded tracks, in tone as well as in content.
 Fans of Einaudi will surely have no difficulty hearing the album versions as they reimagine them at the piano, even though some pieces required a little more adaptation than others.

 As an extra in the music book, we are given an exclusive bonus piece from Day Two called Birdsong.
-The recording of this is also available as a preview track on streaming services; the full album will follow in a couple of weeks.
+The recording of this is also available as a preview track on streaming services; the full album to follow shortly.

 I mention this not only for the sake of giving an accurate presentation of the content of the book, but also because Birdsong is in my view among the best new pieces in the collection, and one of the more optimistic.